 0 images remaining

-There are thick-walled cavities with an extensive endobronchial spread characterised by tree-in-bud pattern and centrilobular nodules.
+There are thick-walled cavities with an extensive endobronchial spread characterized by tree-in-bud pattern and centrilobular nodules.

 The lungs are the most common site of primary infection by tuberculosis and are a major source of spread of the disease and of individual morbidity and mortality.

 This case is assumed to be post-primary tuberculosis.

 The features of primary and post-primary tuberculosis may overlap; however, some imaging distinguishing features of post-primary tuberculosis include a predilection for the upper lobes, the absence of lymphadenopathy, and cavitation 1.